A list of famous female authors.

 Mary Wollstonecraft (1759–1797) Feminist and author.
-Her work, A Vindication of the Rights of Woman (1792) was an early and influential defence of womens’ rights.
+Her work, A Vindication of the Rights of Woman (1792) was an early and influential defence of women’s’ rights.

-Jane Austen (1775–1817) English author who wrote romantic fiction combined with social realism.
-Her novels include: Sense and Sensibility (1811), Pride and Prejudice (1813) and Emma (1816).
+Jane Austen (1775–1817) English author who wrote romantic fiction combined with social satire.
+Her novels include Sense and Sensibility (1811), Pride and Prejudice (1813) and Emma (1816).

 Elizabeth Barrett Browning (1806–1861) A popular English poet of the Victorian age.
 Many of her poems carry religious/spiritual images.
-Important poetry collections included The Seraphim and Other Poems (1838) and Poems (1844)
+Important poetry collections included The Seraphim and Other Poems (1838) and Poems (1844).

 Margaret Fuller (1810–1850) An American women’s rights advocate.
-Her book Women in the Nineteenth Century (1845) was influential in changing perceptions about men and women, and was one of the most important early feminist works.
+Her book Women in the Nineteenth Century (1845) was influential in changing perceptions about men and women and was one of the most important early feminist works.

-Elizabeth Gaskell (18101865), British novelist and biographer.
+Elizabeth Gaskell (1810–1865), British novelist and biographer.
 She wrote novels depicting life in Victorian Britain, including Cranford (1851–53), Ruth (1853) and North and South (1854–55).
-She also wrote the first biography of Charlotte Bronte.
+She also wrote the first biography of Charlotte Brontë.

-Harriet Beecher Stowe (1811–1896) Harriet Beecher Stowe was a life long anti slavery campaigner.
-Her novel “Uncle Tom’s Cabin” (1852) was a best seller and helped to popularise the anti slavery campaign.
+Harriet Beecher Stowe (1811–1896) Harriet Beecher Stowe was a life-long anti-slavery campaigner.
+Her novel Uncle Tom’s Cabin (1852) was a bestseller and helped to popularise the anti-slavery campaign.
 Other works include Palmetto Leaves (1873) and The Minister’s Wooing (1859).

 Charlotte Brontë (1816–1855) English novelist from Haworth, Yorkshire.
-Eldest of the three Bronte sisters, Charlotte is best known for her novel Jane Eyre (1847).
-She also wrote Shirley, (1849) and Villette (1853)
+Eldest of the three Brontë sisters, Charlotte is best known for her novel Jane Eyre (1847).
+She also wrote Shirley, (1849) and Villette (1853).

-Emily Bronte (1818–1848) One of the Bronte sisters, Emily is best known for her only novel Wuthering Heights (1847).
+Emily Brontë (1818–1848) One of the Brontë sisters, Emily is best known for her only novel Wuthering Heights (1847).
 Wuthering Heights is considered a classic of English literature.
 Emily also wrote poetry.

 George Eliot (1819–1880) English novelist who was one of the leading writers of the Victorian period.
 She wrote under a male pseudonym because she felt it would help her to be taken more seriously.
 Important works include The Mill on the Floss (1860), Middlemarch (1871–72), and Daniel Deronda (1876).

-Christina Rossetti (18301894), English poet.
+Christina Rossetti (1830–1894), English poet.
 Rossetti wrote a variety of devotional and romantic poetry.
-Her best known works include the long poem Goblin Market (1862), and the poem Remember.
+Her best-known works include the long poem Goblin Market (1862), and the poem Remember.
 She also wrote the words to the Christmas carol In the Bleak Midwinter.

 Louisa May Alcott (1832–1888) American novelist.
-Alcott is best known for the novel Little Women (1868) and the follow up novels, such as Little Men (1871) and Little Women.
-Jo’s Boys (1886)
+Alcott is best known for the novel Little Women (1868) and the follow-up novels, such as Little Men (1871) and Jo’s Boys (1886).

-‘The Nightingale of India’.
-She published her first collection of poems ‘The Golden Threshold” in 1905.
-Famous poems include: ‘To a Buddha Seated on a Lotus’, ‘Suttee’, and ‘In the Bazaars of Hyderabad’.
+Sarojini Naidu (1879–1949), Influential Indian author and Indian independence activist and poet.
+She has been referred to as the ‘Nightingale of India’.
+She published her first collection of poems The Golden Threshold in 1905.
+Famous poems include: To a Buddha Seated on a Lotus, Suttee, and In the Bazaars of Hyderabad.

-Virginia Woolf (1882–1941) English modernist writer, and member of Bloomsbury group.
-Famous novels include: Mrs Dalloway (1925), To the Lighthouse (1927) and Orlando (1928),
+Virginia Woolf (1882–1941) English modernist writer, and member of the Bloomsbury group.
+Famous novels include Mrs Dalloway (1925), To the Lighthouse (1927) and Orlando (1928).

 Gabriela Mistral (1889–1957) Chilean poet, diplomat and educator.
 Mistral was the first Latin American woman to win the Nobel Prize for Literature in 1945.